RedHatSatellite/katello-attach-subscription/README.md

 **Description of problem:**

-Output provided by this 2 Satellite API Functions:
+Output provided by this 2 Satellite API calls:

 ```
 GET /katello/api/organizations/:organization_id/subscriptions/:id
 GET /katello/api/subscriptions/:id
 ```

-return `instance_multiplier` with value always setted to **1**.
+return `instance_multiplier` with value always set to **1**.

-This is incorrect as subscription like *RHEL Premium for Physical or Virtual Nodes* requires to be attached with a quantity that is multiple of **2**.
+This is incorrect as subscriptions like *RHEL Premium for Physical or Virtual Nodes* requires to be attached with a quantity that is multiple of **2**.

 The correct value is retrieved by calling ```GET /katello/api/organizations/:organization_id/subscriptions``` API passing as parameters: